Assists in developing and conducting research projects, including experiment design, data analysis, and documentation of experiment results

 Designs, develops, and implements:

-Data management and analysis solutions that aid in the storage, investigation, and dissemination of large data sets.
+Data management and analysis and data visualization solutions that aid in the storage, investigation, and dissemination of large data sets.

 Independent research projects, including design of research protocols and development of procedures for the collection, verification, and management of data.